 In May 2015, Lizzie launched Villainesse.com, an online media project aiming to create smart, ‘no-filter’ media for young women.
 Lizzie was motivated to create Villainesse.com because she wanted to hear more young female voices represented in the media.
 Bringing together bright young student and citizen writers and inspirational contributors, Villainesse is on a mission to empower young women.

-In late 2015, Lizzie was invited to contribute to the Huffington Post and in 2016, she began writing a weekly column for the Weekend Herald.
-She was invited to speak at TEDx Auckland 2016, presenting a talk about the need for open discussion and comprehensive education around sex and sexuality.
+In 2016, Lizzie began writing a weekly column for the Weekend Herald.
+She was invited to speak at TEDx Auckland 2016, presenting a talk about the need for comprehensive education around sex and sexuality.

-In April of 2017, Villainesse was again named a finalist in the Canon Media Awards, this time for both the Best Blog and Best Editorial Campaign or Project categories.
+In 2017, Villainesse was named a finalist in the Canon Media Awards, for both the Best Blog and Best Editorial Campaign or Project categories.
 It went on to win the Best Blog Award, just two years after its creation.
 Lizzie was also named a finalist in the Opinion Writer - General category for her work as an opinion columnist for the Weekend Herald, an award she went on to win.